Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Abstract

 \section{Abstract}

-The reasoning capabilities of large language models (LLMs) have been a longstanding focus of research within the community.
-Recent works have further enhanced these capabilities by reinforcement learning (RL), and numerous novel methods have been proposed, claiming to achieve significant improvements with minimal or even no external supervision.
-Surprisingly, some studies even suggest that random or incorrect reward signals can enhance reasoning performance.
-However, these breakthroughs are predominantly reported on the Qwen2.5 model family and evaluated on well-known mathematical benchmarks such as MATH-500, AMC, and AIME, while often failing to yield comparable gains on other model families such as Llama, which warrants more in-depth investigation.
-In this work, our empirical analysis shows that, despite the Qwen 2.5 series attaining superior mathematical-reasoning performance relative to other models, its pre-training on massive web-scale corpora leaves it vulnerable to data contamination in widely used benchmarks (e.g., MATH-500).
-Consequently, experimental results derived from contaminated benchmarks on the Qwen2.5 series may be unreliable.
-To obtain trustworthy evaluation signals, we introduce a generator that creates fully synthetic arithmetic problems of arbitrary length and difficulty, yielding clean datasets we call \textit{RandomCalculation}.
-Using these leakage-free datasets, we further show that under the RL protocol, only accurate reward signals yield steady improvements that surpass the model’s performance ceiling in mathematical reasoning, whereas noisy or incorrect rewards do not.
-Thus, we recommend that future studies evaluate on uncontaminated benchmarks and, when feasible, test various model series to ensure trustworthy conclusions about RL and related methods.
+Reasoning in large language models has long been a central research focus, and recent studies employing reinforcement learning (RL) have introduced diverse methods that yield substantial performance gains with minimal or even no external supervision.
+Surprisingly, some studies even suggest that random or incorrect reward signals can enhance performance.
+However, these breakthroughs are predominantly observed for the mathematically strong Qwen2.5 series on benchmarks such as MATH-500, AMC, and AIME, and seldom transfer to models like Llama, which warrants a more in-depth investigation.
+In this work, our empirical analysis reveals that pre-training on massive web-scale corpora leaves Qwen2.5 susceptible to data contamination in widely used benchmarks.
+Consequently, conclusions derived from contaminated benchmarks on Qwen2.5 series may be unreliable.
+To obtain trustworthy evaluation results, we introduce a generator that creates fully clean arithmetic problems of arbitrary length and difficulty, dubbed \textit{RandomCalculation}.
+Using this leakage-free dataset, we show that only accurate reward signals yield steady improvements that surpass the base model’s performance boundary in mathematical reasoning, whereas random or incorrect rewards do not.
+Moreover, we conduct more fine-grained analyses to elucidate the factors underlying the different performance observed on the MATH-500 and \randomcalculation benchmarks.
+Consequently, we recommend that future studies evaluate models on uncontaminated benchmarks and, when feasible, test various model series to ensure trustworthy conclusions about RL and related methods.